PazMaria/cohort3/README.md

 ```
 All the tests should run.

-4. Start a simple development server with live load capabilities
+4. Start a simple development server with live load capabilities.
 ```sh
 live-server
 ```
 Look through the application.
-Notice in the "Size" section there is some logic that based on a number will tell you if it is small / medium / large.
+Notice in the "Size" section there is some logic that, based on a number, will tell you if it is small / medium / large.

 ## Dissecting what's there

 Let's start looking at this simple application.
 First, you will notice that the HTML and CSS in the project are fairly complicated.
-Like it or not the design and layout is what sells.
+Like it or not, the design and layout is the sizzle that sells.
 The functionality is expected to work.

 As Full Stack Developers, we will often be expected to contribute or even write the design component of the project.
-For the next six months, we will be concentrating on the Programing component and not focusing on the design component.
-That does not mean that it's not important.
+For the next six months, we will be concentrating on the Programming or logic component more than the css or html components.
+This does not mean that it's not important.

 1. Notice the directory structure.
 It may not be exact, but it will be close.
 ```